-A section through Dutchman's Ridge is given in Figure 1 which shows the water levels in the slope before reservoir filling and after reservoir filling and the construction of the drainage system.
-Figure 2 shows contours of reduction in water levels because of the installation of the drainage system which consisted of 872 m of adit and 12,000 m of drain hole drilling.
-Note that the drawdown area on the right-hand side of the potential slide was achieved by long boreholes from the end of the drainage adit branch.
+A section through Dutchman's Ridge is given in Figure 1 and this shows the water levels in the slope before reservoir filling and after reservoir filling and the construction of the drainage system.
+Figure 2 shows contours of reduction in water levels as a result of the installation of the drainage system which consisted of 872 m of adit and 12,000 m of drainhole drilling.
+Note that the drawdown area on the right hand side of the potential slide was achieved by long boreholes from the end of the drainage adit branch.